 The Arabian Peninsula faces one of the most acute water scarcity challenges on the planet.
-With annual rainfall rarely exceeding 100 millimeters in many areas and freshwater aquifers being depleted at unsustainable rates, the region has turned to desalination as a cornerstone of its water security strategy.
-Over the past five decades, desalination technologies have evolved from niche industrial processes into a vital infrastructure component supplying tens of millions of people with potable water.
+With annual rainfall rarely exceeding 100 millimeters in many areas, combined with rapidly depleting freshwater aquifers, the region has turned to desalination as a cornerstone of its water security strategy.
+Over the past five decades, desalination technologies have evolved from niche industrial processes into vital infrastructure components, supplying tens of millions of people with potable water.
 Today, the Arabian Peninsula accounts for nearly half of the world's desalination capacity, making it a global leader in converting seawater into a reliable freshwater resource.

-This article examines the primary desalination methods deployed across the region, their operational characteristics, and their broader implications for water security.
-It also explores emerging innovations that promise to reduce energy consumption and environmental footprints, while analyzing the challenges that persist in ensuring long-term sustainability.
+This article examines the primary desalination methods deployed across the region, their operational characteristics, and broader implications for water security.
+It also explores emerging innovations promising to reduce energy consumption and environmental footprints, while analyzing persistent challenges in ensuring long-term sustainability.

 Core Desalination Technologies